-At first, he started playing football with his friends when he felt like it and without much rigor.
+At first, he started by playing football with his friends whenever he felt like it and without much rigor.

-The time spent in this hobby began to increase, as did the rigor with the entry into football at club level.
+The time spent in this hobby began to increase, as did the rigor with entering football at club level.

-In the meantime, he was not only becoming a better player, but he was also moving to more and more competitive and demanding clubs.
+However, he was not only becoming a better player, he was also changing to more and more competitive and demanding clubs.

-Eventually, the diet also began to play a fundamental role in his daily life beyond training and matches.
+Eventually, diet began to play a key role in your daily life, in addition to training and games.

-Nowadays everything is extremely demanding and accurately measured in order to achieve not only maintaining its level but also improving.
+Nowadays, everything is extremely demanding and precisely measured in order to not only maintain your level but also improve.

-The whole process was done gradually and consistently.
+The entire process was done gradually and consistently.

 Now imagine that all this started in reverse.

-Imagine Cristiano Ronaldo at the beginning following everything he does today.
+Imagine Cristiano Ronaldo at the beginning following everything he is currently doing.

-The intense training, the rigorous feeding, the extremely competitive games.
+The intense training, the rigorous diet, the extremely competitive games.

-Although the feeding, training and routines have changed, what has always remained is consistency.
+Although the diet, training and routines have changed, what has always remained is consistency.

-You’re not satisfied with your current physical form, so you decide to follow the super plan of a professional athlete who has the body you want.
+You're not satisfied with your current physical shape, so you decide to follow the super plan of a professional athlete who has the body you want.

-You find his plan on the internet and you are determined, even though it is an extreme change from what you do today.
+You found your plan on the internet and you are determined, although it is an extreme change from what you are currently doing.

-Even though the number of meals doesn’t fit in well with your schedule, you’re determined.
+Even though the number of meals doesn't fit well with your schedule, you've decided.

 You don't like half the food this athlete uses, but you're willing to make the sacrifice.